What Is Resource Guarding?

 If your dog is a serious resource guarder, you may want to seek out professional help from an animal behaviorist sooner rather than later.
 Signing up for training classes or hiring a dog trainer can only help to provide you with an actionable plan to effectively curb this canine behavior.

-Searching for a dog training program that focuses on positive reinforcement and redirection is often effective for resource guarding.
+Searching for a professional trainer or dog training program that focuses on positive reinforcement and redirection is often effective for resource guarding.

 Rather than sheer force of will and intimidation, you should be encouraged to find ways to mediate their behavior, such as utilizing a tether or placing them in a separate room for a period of time when you have company over.

 A professional dog trainer can also offer suggestions for redirecting your dog’s energy and anxiety in resource guarding situations.
-For example, teaching them to go and grab a pillow when the doorbell rings instead of just yelling at them not to bark.
+For example, teaching them to grab a pillow when the doorbell rings instead of yelling at them not to bark.

-A cohesive plan to combat resource guarding is only as effective as it is applied, so you will need a combined effort from everyone in the household.
+A cohesive plan to prevent resource guarding is only as effective as it is applied.
+As a result, you will need a combined effort from everyone in the household.
 If only some members are taking the rules seriously, then the confusion created by a lax member of the team can create enough doubt and confusion to undermine the whole project.

 For more information on the concept of resource guarding and how to train your dog out of it, the book “Mine” by prominent veterinary behaviorist Jean Donaldson is an excellent resource for further study and training techniques.